Ron Roberts (American football)

-Ron Roberts (born October 9, 1967) is an American football coach who currently serves as defensive coordinator at Auburn University.
+Ron Roberts (born October 9, 1967) is an American football coach.
+He is the executive head coach, defensive coordinator, and linebackers coach, at the University of Florida, a position he has held since 2024.
+Roberts served as the head football coach at Delta State University in Cleveland, Mississippi from 2007 to 2011 and Southeastern Louisiana University from 2012 to 2017.

 Coaching career

 Assistant coaching career

 Roberts started his coaching career as the defensive coordinator at Houston High School in 1990.
 From Houston, Roberts served as head coach at Burroughs High School from 1994 to 1996 before taking his first college job at Greensboro in 1997.
 From Greensboro he served as defensive coordinator at both Tusculum (1998–2002) and Texas State (2003) before returning to the head coaching ranks at Mt.
 Whitney High School in 2004.
 In January 2005 Roberts resigned his position at Mt.
 Whitney to serve as defensive coordinator at Delta State University After the 2017 season at Southeastern, Coach Roberts accepted a defensive coordinator job with the Louisiana Ragin' Cajuns, his first coaching job at a Division I FBS level.
 Coach Roberts is the former defensive coordinator at Baylor University, where he led the #1 Scoring Defense in the Big 12 in 2021.
 At the conclusion of the 2022 season, Baylor head coach Dave Aranda announced that Roberts had been relieved of his duties.
 Less than 2 weeks later, new Auburn head coach Hugh Freeze named Roberts the program's defensive coordinator.